raffrant/raffrant/README.md

 ###

 <p align="left">
-I am Rafail, a research engineer passionate about deep tech and clever ideas.
-I write code daily.<br><br>
+I’m a research engineer drawn to deep tech, mathematical thinking, and ambitious ideas.<br>
+My work sits at the intersection of physics, optimization, simulation, and intelligent systems — and I write code every day to turn ideas into useful tools.<br><br>

+- 🚀 I’m especially interested in quantum technologies, quantitative modelling, high-performance computing, and practical AI.<br>
-- 📚 I'm currently learning C++ and how to build hardware (FPGAs).<br>
+- 📚 Right now, I’m learning modern C++ and how to build hardware with FPGAs.<br>
-- ⚡ In my free time, I play basketball, chess, and I travel.
+- 🏀 Outside of work, I enjoy basketball, chess, and traveling.
 </p>

 ###